 You can save money even after you’ve made your purchases by keeping track of your emails and receipts.

-One member of Team Clark has been earning hundreds of dollars in cash back rewards every year since 2014 using the cash back app Ibotta.
+One member of Team Clark has been earning hundreds of dollars in cash back rewards every year by using the cash back app Ibotta.
 You can learn more about Ibotta and how to start earning cash back here!

 In addition to Ibotta, download these apps to save money on groceries: